burbschat/ledmat8x16/README.md

 ## Pictures
 ### Renders
 Had some fun with [this incredible tool](https://github.com/30350n/pcb2blender).
+Shown renders are of the first version of the single tile driver board.
+There is a newer revision with extra features for mouting as well as a *blade* version where 8 modules are combined into one long board, as that is a much more reasonable solution for large displays.

 | Front                                                              | Back                                                              | Oblique
 | ------------------------------------------------------------------ | ----------------------------------------------------------------- | ---------------------------------------------------------------------- |
 | ![Front Render](./figures/render/ledmat_render_front_nomodule.png) | ![Front Render](./figures/render/ledmat_render_back_nomodule.png) | ![Oblique Render](./figures/render/ledmat_render_oblique_nomodule.png) |